 Waiting for the boat to Upper Captiva, I saw an angel in tennis shoes standing on the dock with a foot locker.
 I asked the angel to share the shade of the Chickee Hut with me.
-We sat, side by side, at the picnic table facing the Island Girl docks.
-Looking out at the water in the same direction in silence.
-After some time, without turning his head the angel asked, “If you where a team, what would your mascot be?”
+We sat, side by side at the picnic table.
+Silently looking out at the water in the same direction.
+After some time, without turning his head the angel asked, “If you were a team, what would your mascot be?”

 I was surprised by the question and replied, “I don’t know.
 I guess it would be some kind of bird?”